Frequently Asked Questions

 Can I receive my US loan while I’m residing in US?

 You have an option to borrow private student loans while residing in US but not the Federal Student Aid.
-Please find more information about the Private Loans from here.
+Please find more information about the Private Loans from our Private Loan section.

 Federal Student Aid issued through a Foreign School is only permissible for study outside of the United States.
 You cannot receive the Federal Aid programme through Durham University, whilst residing and/or studying in the United States.
 This means that you must not be resident in the United States during the course of your studies (vacation visits “home” are of course permissible).